dtyryshkin7/codetober-first/Challenges/Challenge-02.md

 ## Description

-Now that we have a basic understanding of version control and Git, lets learn how do we collaborate on some real code.
+Now that we have a basic understanding of version control and Git, lets try forking code of others!

 - Fork the [repository](https://github.com/dtyryshkin7/codetober-files)